noahehall/theBookOfNoah/databases/_arrangodb.md

 			- can index a single attribute only
 			- will index all words contained the attribute value that are stringy
 			- only words with a specified min length are indexed
-			- word tokenization is done useing the word boundary analysis provided by libicu
+			- word tokenization is done useing the word boundary analysis provided by only available in dedicated functions for simple queries
+				- not enabled for other types of queries/conditions
+				- use `arangosearch` for that

 		- use cases
-			- find words/prefixes of words inside docs
+			- complete match queries (full words)
+			- prefix queries (partial words)
+				- basic logical operations (and, or, not) for combin

 	- hash index
 		- properties